Dam evacuees relieved but frustrated as they head home

 State water officials said they had drained enough of the lake behind Oroville Dam so that its earthen emergency spillway will not be needed to handle runoff from an approaching storm.

-“It’s great, all of us can finally go home,” said Pedro Mota of Gridley, who has been staying at a Red Cross shelter at a fairground in Chico with his wife and four young children.
+“It’s great, all of us can finally go home,” said Pedro Mota of Gridley, who was staying at a Red Cross shelter at a fairground in Chico with his wife and four young children.
 He wasn’t concerned by the on-again, off-again evacuation.

 “They’re doing their job.
 They’re going to know more than me,” he said by telephone.
 “I’m just going to listen to them and follow their advice on it.”